 All of us advance through life learning as we collect a unique set of experiences, which begins in our childhoods and continues into our adult lives.
 That being said, some individuals have backgrounds filled with trauma and other experiences that make it hard to feel hopeful about the present and the future.
 Others are predisposed by our genetics to be more vulnerable to depression, low self-esteem, and other issues affecting our mental health and physical well—being.

 Therefore, it helps if we spend time building others up through our own positive actions and statements.
-With minimal effort, we can help people who are discouraged from feeling more positive about whatever they are endeavouring to achieve and to have a happier mood for more of each day.
-If you really wish to encourage someone, then don’t be afraid to share kind words and offer other types of support.
+With minimal effort, we can help people who are discouraged from feeling more positive about whatever they are endeavouring to achieve and to have a happier mood for more of each and every day.
+If you really want to encourage others, then don’t be afraid to share kind words and offer other types of support.

 The Background on Genetics and Self-Esteem